kylead10/number-guessing-game/README.md

 # React + Vite

-A number guessing game with hints
+A number guessing game with hints to help you get the right number